Thomas-Power/fintech-lab/README.md

 3. Scalable array of transformations and analysis functions using efficient numpy commands

-4. Automated creation of presentation worthy graphs with all essential annotations created automatically
+4. Automated creation of presentation-worthy graphs with all essential annotations created automatically

 5. Allows convenient investigation and machine learning analysis of complex financial time-series data